google/skia-buildbot/perf/COCKROACHDB.md

 Perf supports using CockroachDB as a backend.

-There is a single installation of CockroachDB for all the instances of Perf.
+There is a single installation of CockroachDB for all the instances of Perf in a cluster.

 There should be a `cockroachdb/connect.sh` script in this directory.
 Run that script and you will be dropped into an SQL shell as root to send commands to the